trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/action-runner/windows/README.md

 Before using the Unity installation scripts, ensure you have the following dependencies installed:

 1. **Required Dependencies**:
-   - Node.js: Required for version validation
-   - npx: Required for unity-changeset validation
+   - 7-Zip: Required for extracting Unity packages
    - Chocolatey: Required for Unity Hub and Editor installation

 2. **Installation Commands**: